dr-leo/PyHyphen/README.rst

 PyHyphen is a pythonic interface to the hyphenation C library used in software such as LibreOffice and the Mozilla suite.
 It comes with tools to download, install and uninstall hyphenation dictionaries from LibreOffice's Git repository.
-PyHyphen consists of the 'hyphen' and 'textwrap2' packages.
-The source distribution also contains ``wraptext.py``, a script which wraps a text-file with hyphenation given a specified width.
+PyHyphen provides the 'hyphen' and 'textwrap2' packages as well as ``wraptext.py``, a script which wraps a text-file with hyphenation given a specified width.
 See the code example under "Quick start" above.

-The source distribution supports Python 2.7 and 3.4 or higher, perhaps Python 3.3 works as well.
+PyHyphen supports Python 2.7 and 3.4 or higher, perhaps Python 3.3 works as well.
 If you depend on earlier 2.x versions, use PyHyphen-1.0b1 instead.
 In this case you may have to download hyphenation dictionaries manually.